machinetranslate/machinetranslate.org/events/wmt16.md

 ### News translation

-The results are determined through human evaluation.
+The results are determined through human evaluation featuring relative ranking with the TrueSkill model.
 The winner systems are listed according to their score.

 #### → English
-The human evaluation used relative ranking with the TrueSkill model.

 | Language pair | System | Score |
 | --- | --- | --- |